-Join Jim LaPier for an in-depth discussion in this video Design feed, part of Up and Running with AutoCAD 360.
+Join Jim LaPier for an in-depth discussion in this video Design feed, part of Learning AutoCAD 360.

 - If sharing is one of the most interesting features of AutoCAD 360, then Design Feed is definitely the second most interesting in my estimating.
 Design Feed is sort of like a Facebook for your drawing.
 It's actually a lot more practical than that.
 There's not sharing of photos of your sweet CAD rig or posting about the objects snap you have a crush on.
 Design Feed allows you to create a dialogue and collaborate within a drawing.
 I can add photos, videos, and audio recordings directly from the field marked in specific locations in the DWG file.